This website is a link on the Chaucer MetaPage

 The Medieval Review, both a browsable and searchable collection of electronic reviews of books on all medieval subjects, literary, historical, and cultural.
 A good way to find out about new books on Chaucer.

 The Harvard Chaucer Website – A well organized and thorough site constructed by Prof. Larry Benson (editor of The Riverside Chaucer) and his colleagues at Harvard.
 Materials include historical and cultural background, introductions to all Chaucer’s works, and summaries or English translations of many of the sources and analogues of stories in The Canterbury Tales.

 Open Access Companion to The Canterbury Tales – The Open Access Companion to the Canterbury Tales (OACCT) is a volume of introductory chapters for first-time, university-level readers of Geoffrey Chaucer’s The Canterbury Tales.
 The chapters have been created and edited by professional scholars of Chaucer, and all material is released open access and free of charge for classroom, scholarly, and personal use.
 Created by thirty-seven scholars from Virginia to Alaska.

 The Chaucer Scriptorium – An interactive home page for a Chaucer course at Washington State University with bibliographies and other useful links.

-Chaucer (by Jane Zatta) - Links to useful information on the literary and historical background of The Canterbury Tales.
+Chaucer (by Jane Zatta) – This is an archived page.
+Links to useful information on the literary and historical background of The Canterbury Tales.
 Includes a chronology of the 14th century illustrated with medieval illuminations from Froissart and translations and analysis of sources like Dante and Boccaccio.
-This site is part of the Chaucer Metapage.
+Not all links still work.

 Anthology of Middle English Literature – Works by and about Chaucer and the Gawain-poet, as well as other 14th- and 15th-century English writers, such as William Langland.
 Includes links to bibliographies and numerous online essays, especially about Chaucer.